MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/02-LAB_SC_100_Lab2_Ex1_Entra_ID_policies.md

 ### Task 2 - Create an Authentication strength

-In this Task you will use the **Microsoft Entra admin center** to create an own Authentication strength to restrict the use of SMS OTP within your organization.
+In this task you will use the **Microsoft Entra admin center** to create an own Authentication strength to restrict the use of SMS OTP within your organization.

 1. You should still be logged into the **Microsoft Entra admin center** **`https://entra.microsoft.com`**.